rzafft/rpi5-security-camera/README.md

 Think of HailoRT as the driver + api that feeds data into the hailo chip and pulls results out.
 Thus, we talk to the hailo chip via HailoRT.
 It is the hailo runtime.
 It runs .hef files.

-When you install HailoRT you get device drivers that let the os talk to the hailo chip, a runtime library to load .hef files and manage execution, and python bindings - what your script imports (e.g. 'import hailo_platform').

-First, check if you have the hailort cli installed.
-Run

-Run 'hailortcli fw-control identify'.
-This command will query the connected hailo device and print its identiy info.
-It will output the device name (Hailo 8), serial number, board / architecture info, and more.
-Without HailoRT installed, we cannot reach teh device to get this info - so its a good check.

 To install hailort, follow these steps:
 1. Go to the Hailo Developer Zone at https://hailo.ai/developer-zone/.
 Note, i created an account (ryanzafft@gmail.com)
 2. Go to the downloads page and filter on the hailo8/8l products, hailort package only, arm64 architecture, linux os, and python version 3.11 (run 'python3 --version' to check).
-You should see

-HailoRT – PCIe driver Ubuntu package (deb) (hailort-pcie-driver_4.23.0_all.deb): This is the kernel-level driver for PCIe devices, its needed so linux can talk to the hailo chip over PCIe.
-We need it but it is usually included or auto hanled in pi hat+ setupds.
-Only install it if the device is not detected.
-Before downloading run 'lspci'.
-This lists al the pci express devices connected to the system.
-You may see '0001:01:00.0 Co-processor: Hailo Technologies Ltd. Hailo-8 AI Processor (rev 01)'.
-This shows that the hailo chip is physically detected.
-Next, run 'lsmod'.
-This lists all the linux kernel modules that are currently loaded.
-If you don't see any lines with 'hailo', then no hailo drivers are loaded.
-This may not be an issues since many setups do not show a visible kernel module name.
-Next, run 'dmesg | grep hailo' to see the linux kernel message log (waht thte kernel has been doing since boot').
-Look for lines containing hailo.
-If we see nothing, then no hailort driver/runtime has been installed.
-For now, do not install.

-HailoRT – Python package (whl) for Python 3.11, aarch64 (hailort-4.23.0-cp311-cp311-linux_aarch64.whl): This is the python api bindings for hailort.
-It allows things like 'import hailo_platform'.
-It must match our python version exactly.
-Before installing, run 'hailortcli --version'.
-If the command is not found, we need to install this step.
-Install it, and run the following commands to check the install:
+You should see hailort-pcie-driver_4.23.0_all.deb (the kernel level driver for pcie devices), hailort-4.23.0-cp311-cp311-linux_aarch64.whl (the python bindings), and hailort_4.23.0_arm64.deb (the core runtime library).
+3. Install the runtime ('sudo apt install ./hailort_4.23.0_arm64.deb'), then run the following commands

 ```
-za@rp5-pios:~ $ cd Downloads/
-rza@rp5-pios:~/Downloads $ sudo apt install hailo
-hailo-all                 hailofw                   hailo-tappas-core
-hailo-dkms                hailort                   hailo-tappas-core-3.28.2
-rza@rp5-pios:~/Downloads $ dir
-hailort_4.23.0_arm64.deb  yolov8s.hef
-rza@rp5-pios:~/Downloads $ sudo apt install ./hailort_4.23.0_arm64.deb
 Reading package lists...
 Done
 Building dependency tree...
 Done
 Reading state information...
 Done